mgoetz/StarTrekTimelinesSpreadsheet/README.md

 ## Generating the spreadsheet
 Once you got the access token, you can generate a spreadsheet by invoking the script with:
 ```
-node sttsheet.js [access_token]
+node sttsheet.js [access_token] > filename.csv
 ```

-If you have the Steam app installed, you don't need to pass a parameter; if you don't, replace [access_token] with the value you copied from Chrome.
+If you have the Steam app installed you don't need to pass a parameter; if you don't, replace `[access_token]` with the value you copied from Chrome's debug pane.